docker/docs/docker-cloud/infrastructure/cloud-on-aws-faq.md

 - VPC dropdown:
     1. `Auto` - Delegates creation of the VPC to Docker Cloud.
     2. `vpc-XXXX (dc-vpc)` - Docker Cloud's default VPC.
 This only appears if you have already deployed nodes to that region.
-Note that you can choose subnets and security groups with the VPC.
+You can choose subnets and security groups with the VPC.
 See "Which objects does Docker Cloud create in my EC2 account" for detailed info.
     3. `vpc-XXXX` - You can select one of the VPCs already created by you.
 If you tag name them, it is displayed too.
 - Subnets dropdown:
     1. `Auto` - Delegates the management of the subnets to Docker Cloud.
 Creates them if they do not exist or uses the ones tagged with `dc-subnet`.